patrick-crawford/WEB422-Backup/notes/2019/sass.md

 Now, every time we make a change to **main.scss** our SASS will be compiled and the resulting CSS will be saved in the CSS folder as **main.css**.
 We can leave this process running in the background and not have to worry about any additional "compile" steps.

 You will know when the process has completed successfully when you see the following green message in the terminal: **Rendering Complete, saving .css file...**.
-Similairly, you will know that there was an error compiling your SCSS if you see a red JSON string in the terminal with the **"message"** property reading: **"Invalid CSS after ..."** (... somewhere close to your error within the SCSS file)
+Similarly, you will know that there was an error compiling your SCSS if you see a red JSON string in the terminal with the **"message"** property reading: **"Invalid CSS after ..."** (... somewhere close to your error within the SCSS file)

 <br>